Blood samples from treatment start and during follow-up

 - Sendoxan (cyclophosphamide)

-- Plaquenil can be checked less frequently, such as blood tests twice a year in addition to annual ophthalmology
+- Plaquenil can be checked less frequently, such as blood tests twice a year in addition to the annual eye examination when the treatment has lasted for 5 years or more.

 - Biological drugs In non-concomitant methotrexate or equivalent disease-reducing drugs (monotherapy) can be controlled less frequently, but they are often used in combination with the above-mentioned drugs to be controlled.